peterbjornx/patchtools_pub/README.md

 # Key material
-The program needs a 32 bit base key to work, the file cpukeys.c lists the various unique keys used by certain CPU models, and by careful analysis of the code you should be able to find these from encrypted patchfiles using a partial bruteforce attack.
+The program needs a 32 bit base key to work, the file cpukeys.c lists the various unique keys used by certain CPU models.
+Some keys were recovered, some are still missing, likely due to unknown microcode update structure, changes in FPROM (constants used as encryption keys).

 # MSRAM contents
 The MSRAM contents are scrambled, and to edit them you need to descramble them.